-The Co-operative is registered as a housing co-operative in England, under the Co-operative and Community Benefit Societies and Credit Unions Act 1965, registered number 24566R.
-It is registered with the Homes and Communities Agency (formerly the Housing Corporation) as a Registered Housing Provider, registered Number C3489.
+The Co-operative is registered as a housing co-operative in England, under the Co-operative and Community Benefit Societies Act 2014, registered number 24566R.
+It is registered with the Regulator of Social Housing as a Registered Housing Provider, registered Number C3489.